pwwang/immunopipe/docs/getting-started.md

 ## Next steps

 You may read through this documentation to learn more about the pipeline and how to configure it.
-There is also a configuration file, named [`Immunopipe.config.toml`][3] in the example repository, with more processes enabled.
+There is also a configuration file, named [`Immunopipe.config.toml`][2] in the example repository, with more processes enabled.
 You can use it to run the pipeline with the dataset prepared above.
 Check out the following link for the reports:

 <http://imp.pwwang.com/output/REPORTS/index.html>

-/// Warning
+/// nOTE
 The results provided by this example configuration files are for demonstration purpose only.
 They are not intended to be used for any scientific analysis.
 ///